-The museum is divided in various collections, don't miss :
+The museum is divided into various collections, don't miss :

 After crossing the ground floor lobby towards the turn styles of the Museum, the first collection lies before the visitor.
 An ascending, wide glass-floored gallery houses finds from the slopes of the Acropolis.
 The occasionally transparent floor provides a view of the archaeological excavation, while its upward slope alludes to the ascent to the Acropolis.